By Dr. Jess Trimble

 There are very few things in life more exciting than bringing a puppy home.
 But the moment you get home, it is common to feel paralyzed with fear, especially if you’re a first-time pet parent.
 What if I give him the wrong food?
 What if I get her the wrong toy and she chokes?
 What if the puppy gets sick?
 One of the scariest aspects about taking care of puppies is protecting your puppy against diseases while their immune system fully develops.
 Puppy vaccines are a critical part of their long-term health.
 It’s not the number of shots that matter, but rather the age and time between vaccinations you should take into account.
 Your veterinarian will determine the right personalized vaccination schedule for your pup.
 If we were to generalize, we would say that most puppies need vaccines every 3 to 4 weeks, until they’re at least 16 weeks old.
 The following vaccines are important to discuss with your veterinarian:

-- DHPP (DHPP stands for Distemper, Hepatitis, Parainfluenza, and Parvovirus)- typically a series of three shots
+- DHPP (DHPP stands for Distemper, Hepatitis, Parainfluenza, and Parvovirus) - repeated every 3-4 weeks

 - Be outside in private backyards, where no other unhealthy or unvaccinated dogs have been for at least 6 months.